NJHKI Internship Program

 Project Examples

-Examples of projects and tasks that Honors College students would engage in include:
+Examples of projects that Honors College students may engage in include but are not limited to:

 Potential Deliverables